Logarithms and a summer break when the calculator did not work

 If you are further interested in logarithms like Nandu, I strongly recommend this Vihart video.

-Chetana Badala Viswanatha (Chetana B V) is a freelance science communicator with a passion for science writing.
-She holds a Master's degree with a specialization in Quantum Chemistry from RUB, Germany.
-She is currently pursuing a PhD in Experimental Physics at TUK, Germany.
-Her master thesis work on the theoretical calculation of circularly polarized phosphorescence is published (DOI: 10.1039/C8CP03385D) in the 2018 PCCP HOT Articles.
-She believes in crisp and simple explanation of scientific concepts.
+Chetana B V is a freelance science communicator with a passion for science writing.
+She holds a Master's degree with a specialization in Quantum Chemistry.
+She is currently pursuing a Ph.D. in Experimental Physics.
+Her master thesis work is published in the 2018 PCCP HOT Articles.
+She believes in crisp and simple explanations of scientific concepts.